Email Channel

 - For Microsoft 365 organizations: pre-approve the app.
 To avoid per-user consent prompts, have your Azure AD administrator grant tenant-wide consent for the RapiDesq application.
 This streamlines the connection process for anyone on your team who needs to authorize an inbox.

 Security summary: RapiDesq never stores email passwords.
-All OAuth access tokens and refresh tokens are encrypted at rest.
-Connections use the minimum required OAuth scopes.
+All access credentials are encrypted at rest.
+Connections use the minimum required permissions.
 You can revoke access at any time from the provider's account settings or from RapiDesq.
-Token refresh happens automatically with a 5-minute safety buffer before expiration.
+Access tokens are automatically refreshed well before they expire.

 To disconnect an email account, navigate to Admin > Channels > Email, select the account, and click Disconnect.
-This revokes the OAuth token, removes the Pub/Sub subscription or webhook, and stops ticket creation from that inbox.
+This revokes access, stops the real-time notification subscription, and halts ticket creation from that inbox.
 Existing tickets and their message history are not affected.